 - 21 Costly VAT Mistakes businesses make on their VAT Returns

 - A Guide to the Flat Rate VAT Scheme & the Limited Cost Trader test

 - Checking to see if a VAT registration number is valid – Why it’s important, and the best way to do it

-This article has been written exclusively for ByteStart by Lauren Wise from The Accountancy Partnership.
+This advice was provided exclusively for ByteStart by Lauren Wise from The Accountancy Partnership.